Ngā Manuhiri O Te Ao, O Aotearoa Anō Hoki — International and domestic visitors

 International visitors, domestic visitors and COVID-19

-To ensure the sustainability of the tourism sector, New Zealand-Aotearoa needs to develop and promote high-quality, authentic visitor experiences that draw on New Zealand-Aotearoa’s unique visitor proposition of our people and our place.
+To ensure the sustainability of the tourism sector, Aotearoa New Zealand needs to develop and promote high-quality visitor experiences that draw on Aotearoa New Zealand’s unique visitor offerings of our (tangata) people and our (whenua) place.
 The Government’s tourism strategy highlighted the importance of both international and domestic visitors.
 Visitors, both Kiwis exploring their own backyard, as well as visitors from overseas, contribute significantly to our country.

 Tourism New Zealand Domestic Demand Review

 Do Something New, New Zealand ft.
-Madeleine Sami and Jackie van Beek(external link) — Youtube.com
+Madeline Sami and Jackie van Beek(external link) — YouTube

-Tourism New Zealand continued to keep the New Zealand brand alive in the hearts and minds of our international visitors and have resumed international marketing activity to encourage booking and travel to New Zealand.
+Tourism New Zealand also continued to keep the 100% Pure New Zealand brand alive in the hearts and minds of our international visitors and have now resumed international marketing activity to encourage booking and travel to New Zealand.
 You can explore their work on their website.

 Research Reports on Domestic Tourism

-Prior to COVID-19, MBIE commissioned two research pieces on domestic tourism trends to inform future decision-making.
-These are available to be read below:
+Prior to COVID-19, MBIE commissioned 2 research pieces on domestic tourism trends to inform future decision-making.
+Read these at the links below: